Music of The Lord of the Rings: The Rings of Power

-The music of the American fantasy television series The Lord of the Rings: The Rings of Power is composed by Bear McCreary, with additional music by Howard Shore and other artists.
-The Amazon Prime Video series is based on the novel The Lord of the Rings and its appendices by J. R. R. Tolkien, and is set in the Second Age of Middle-earth, thousands of years before Tolkien's The Hobbit and The Lord of the Rings.
-It follows a large cast of characters and covers all the major events of the Second Age.
+The music of the American fantasy television series The Lord of the Rings: The Rings of Power is mostly composed by Bear McCreary.
+The series is based on J. R. R. Tolkien's history of Middle-earth, primarily material from the appendices of the novel The Lord of the Rings (1954–55).
+It is set thousands of years before the novel and depicts the major events of Middle-earth's Second Age.
+The series was developed by J. D. Payne and Patrick McKay for the streaming service Amazon Prime Video.

-McCreary was first approached about composing the series' original score in late 2020, and began writing themes or leitmotifs in July 2021.
-The series is not a continuation of Peter Jackson's The Lord of the Rings and The Hobbit film trilogies and McCreary was contractually prevented from quoting any of the themes that Shore composed for those films, but he hoped to create musical continuity between his score and Shore's.
-After six weeks composing new themes, McCreary began writing the score for each episode and ultimately composed nine hours of music over eight months.
-He eschewed the common industry approach of using other composers to write additional music to ensure a consistent musical approach for the whole series.
-Recording began in November 2021 while McCreary was still composing.
-The score was recorded with orchestras at Abbey Road Studios and AIR Studios in London and a choir at Synchron Stage in Vienna.
-The choral music was sung in Tolkien's fictional languages.
-Soloists were recorded around the world playing various specialty instruments.
-Recording for the first season was completed in April 2022.
-Independent of McCreary's work, Shore composed the series' main title theme.
+McCreary was approached in 2019, and began writing themes or leitmotifs in July 2021.
+The series is not a continuation of Peter Jackson's The Lord of the Rings (2001–2003) and The Hobbit (2012–2014) film trilogies and McCreary was contractually prevented from quoting any of the themes that Howard Shore composed for those films.
+Despite this, he hoped to create musical continuity between his score and Shore's.
+McCreary eschewed the common industry approach of using other composers to write additional music, ensuring a consistent musical approach for the whole series.
+He composed nine hours of music for the first season and eight hours for the second.
+McCreary's score was recorded with orchestras, choirs singing in Tolkien's constructed languages, and specialty solo instruments.
+The series also features original diegetic music and songs, and a main title theme by Shore.

-A soundtrack album for the first season was released on August 19, 2022, and was followed by additional albums featuring McCreary's full score for each episode.
-The score has received positive reviews from critics and several accolades.
+Soundtrack albums for each season have been released, along with additional albums featuring McCreary's full score for each episode.
+The score has received positive reviews from critics and several accolades, including a Primetime Creative Arts Emmy Award nomination and multiple wins at the International Film Music Critics Association Awards.